mlibrary/about-aperio/src/content/proposal-journals.md

 * Responding to Aperio communications in a timely manner
 * Managing applications to abstracting and indexing services
 * Continuity and sustainability plans for their journal.
 This includes providing Aperio with multiple contacts for each journal and notifying us of changes in journal management.
-* Student editors must have their journal sponsored by a UVA faculty member or academic unit.
+* UVA student editors must have their journal sponsored by a UVA faculty member or academic unit.
 Students must develop a succession plan.
 * Provide financial work tags for agreed upon cost-sharing

 <h2 id="costs">Costs</h2>